 Now Look Hear studios can help with all your recording requirements; solo vocal, instrumental ensembles, choral work, or backing tracks etc.

-We use the industry’s most powerful Mac computers running the most up-to-date Logic Pro studio.
+We use the industry’s most powerful Mac Pro computer running the most up-to-date Logic Pro.
 Cutting-edge plugins from the likes of Waves, Focusrite, TC Electronic, Isotope, Steinberg and Celemony with software instruments from VSL, Synthology, Spectrasonics and FXpansion, to name but a few, as well as the array of high class plugins and instruments from the host application.

 All rooms have extensive acoustic panelling and the control room is further treated with the ARC System for reliable consistent mixes.